Kaungmyatkyaw2/pair-dev/README.md

 3. **Real-Time Chat Room**: PairDev offers a real-time chat room where developers can communicate efficiently while working together.
 Whether it's discussing project requirements or sharing insights, the chat room ensures seamless communication.

+4. **Video Streaming**: PairDev enables developers to engage in real-time video streaming, enhancing communication and collaboration by providing a face-to-face interaction experience.

+5. **Authentication with NextAuth**: PairDev integrates NextAuth for seamless authentication, ensuring secure access to the platform's features and functionalities.

+6. **CRUD Room**: PairDev provides CRUD (Create, Read, Update, Delete) functionality for rooms, allowing developers to manage their collaboration spaces effortlessly.

 ## Key Technologies:

 - **Next.js 14**: The project is built using Next.js 14, harnessing the latest advancements in web development to ensure optimal performance and scalability.